Nicobranas/RoDeP-documentation/docs/control.md

 ![Pseudo-block chain](Control files/block.png)

 <p align = justify>As you can see, the speed given in each motor is equal to a certain proportion of the average speed of the wheels, in increments per seconds.<br/>
 In order to finetune the proportional gain, we give a set of tests we did in different situations.
 We tested 6 values in 3 different starting points, and recommend you to use the same starts in order to compare your own plots of error with ours.
-The graphs we give focus on the error over time regarding the line following algorithm, but beside this quantified quality, it is important to keep an acute eye over two qualitative parameters : first, the orientation of the robot at the end of the test (are the pliers in front of the plant it should be taking ?), and secondly the “empiric oscillations” of the robot.
+The graphs we give focus on the error over time regarding the line following algorithm, but beside this quantified quality, it is important to keep an acute eye over two qualitative parameters : first, the orientation of the robot at the end of the test (are the pliers in front of the plant it should be taking ?
+Is the robot aligned with the path ?), and secondly the “empiric oscillations” of the robot.
 As the error is measured in pixels, oscillations appearing on the graphs might not even be detectable as a human, and therefore can be insignificant.<br/></p>

 ### The first set of tests
 </p align = justify>For our first set of tests, we gave the robot a step of error, and aligned it with the line it is supposed to follow, as shown on the following drawing : <br/></p>